Students at the University can experience and view hazing from a variety of perspectives:

 As a friend, roommate, or resident assistant, you may have a fellow student approach you to discuss a hazing related event.
 In this instance, it’s important to recognize the signs of hazing and to identify ways to help.
 In these conversations, friends can provide a supportive network while also reinforcing that hazing has no place in the University experience.

 As a University student, you may be interested and eager to address hazing.
-To learn more about our prevention efforts and to contact others involved in this initiative, please click here.
+To learn how you can become a peer facilitator of the Positive Organization Expectations hazing prevention program, please email the Program Coordinator for Prevention.